DiggDiggs/holbertonschool-zero_day/0x03-git/README.md

-Starting to code today, so cool up_to_date
+updating Starting to code today, so cool